Lesia Tsurenko: 2020–2021: Loss of form & out of top 100

-2022: WTA 500 quarterfinal & major third round on grass
+2022: WTA 500 quarterfinal & Wimbledon 3rd round

 Tsurenko lost 0–6, 1–6 to then-world number one and eventual champion, Ashleigh Barty, in the first round of the Australian Open.
-At the French Open, Tsurenko qualified into her second major main-draw debut where she was drawn to face current world No. 1, Iga Swiatek, in her opener.
+At the French Open, Tsurenko qualified into her second major main-draw debut but lost in her opener, where she was drawn to face current world No. 1, Iga Świątek.

 During the grass-court season, Tsurenko achieved positive results.
 At Eastbourne, she reached the quarterfinals as a qualifier but withdrew before her match with Beatriz Haddad Maia.
 At Wimbledon, she reached the third round for a second time defeating compatriot Anhelina Kalinina.

 At the Budapest Grand Prix, she reached the quarterfinals defeating Kamilla Rakhimova in 3 hours and 53 minutes, in the longest match of the season and seventh-longest match of the Open Era, but retired against third seed Yulia Putintseva.